blb451/domain7-challenge/README.md

 * Webpack - JavaScript module bundler.
 * Babel - A Javascript compiler.
 * Axios - Promise based HTTP client.
-* Styled Components - Visual primitives for the component age.
-Use the best bits of ES6 and CSS to style your apps without stress.
+* Styled Components - Visual primitives for the components.
+Use ES6 and CSS to style applications.
 * ESLint - A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.

 ## Considerations